JannicCutura/UdacityDataEngineering/Data Warehouses/README.md

 ## Run the scripts:
 ### 1) Create database cluster on AWS.
-I did so replicating the IaC lecture.
-My code for this is provided in `ExploreDataStructures.ipynb` but the config file is NOT provided as to not spoil my AWS credentials.
-The ARN And DWH role are copied to dwh.cfg here.
-The Juypter file is not meant as graded material for the submission, but just to demonstrate my approach to the reviewer.
+Launch a cluster as explained in `ExploreDataStructures.ipynb`.
+Note that the config file `dwh_local.cfg` is NOT provided as to not spoil my AWS credentials.
+The ARN And DWH role are copied to `dwh.cfg here`.
+The Juypter file is for exploration.

 ### 2) Execute scripts
 Launch a console and run:
 - `python create_tables.py`
-- `ètl.py`
+- `etl.py`